legal

 3. Develop an AI Governance Practice

-The EU AI Act, emerging US state laws, and sector-specific AI regulations are creating a new practice area with enormous growth potential.
+The EU AI Act, Colorado AI Act, and sector-specific AI regulations are creating a new practice area with enormous growth potential.
+The lawyers who become subject-matter experts now will own this practice for the next decade.

 4. Rethink Your Business Model